Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Introduction

 \section{Introduction}

-Graph neural networks (GNNs) have been shown to have superior representation learning ability.
-Existing GNN architectures, including graph convolutional networks~\citep{ChebyNet-NIPS2016,GCN-ICLR2017,GraphSage-NIPS2017,SGC-ICML2019}, graph attention networks~\citep{GAT-ICLR2018,GANN-aXiv2018}, and message passing neural networks~\citep{MPNN-ICML2017,APPNP-ICLR2019,GPRGNN-ICLR2021,pGNN-ICML2022}, have achieved great success in many applications in social media~\citep{GNNApp-Soc-KDD2018}, recommender systems~\citep{GNNApp-RS-KDD2018,GNNApp-RS-WWW2019}, natural language processing~\citep{GNNApp-NLP-ACL2017,GNNApp-NLP-WWW2019}, and computational biology~\citep{GNNAppBio-NIPS2015,MPNN-ICML2017,GNNApp-Bio-Bio2022}.
-However, despite the successes, conventional GNNs typically lack the ability to capture long-range dependencies~\citep{OS-AAAI2018}.
-GNN layers update the node representation by aggregating the information with $T$ propagation steps, hence each node can only gather information from its $T$-hop neighbors.
-Moreover, the representations of all nodes will become indistinguishable as the propagation steps increase, leading to a significant decline in the performance of GNNs, a phenomenon commonly referred to as over-smoothing~\citep{OS-AAAI2018,OS-NIPS2022}, which limits the capacity of GNNs to capture global information.

-One potential way to tackle the problem is to use an implicit layer~\citep{DEQ-NIPS2019,IDL-aXiv2019} to replace deeply stacked explicit propagation layers.
-The implicit layer solves a fixed point equilibrium equation based on explicit propagation schemes and is equivalent to running infinite propagation steps~\citep{IGNN-NIPS2020,EIGNN-NIPS2021,GIND-ICML2022,MGNNI-NIPS2022}.
-By solving the fixed point equation using root-finding methods, the obtained equilibrium can then be used as node representations, potentially containing information from infinite-hop neighbors.
+Graph Neural Networks (GNNs) have achieved great success across various domains, including social media, natural language processing, computational biology, etc. Existing GNN architectures include explicit and implicit models.
+Explicit GNN models, such as graph convolutional networks~\citep{ChebyNet-NIPS2016,GCN-ICLR2017,GraphSage-NIPS2017}, graph attention networks~\citep{GAT-ICLR2018,GANN-aXiv2018}, message passing neural networks~\citep{MPNN-ICML2017,APPNP-ICLR2019,GPRGNN-ICLR2021,pGNN-ICML2022}, learn node representations by iteratively propagating and transforming node features over the graph in each layer.
+In contrast, implicit GNN models, which is the focus of this work, adopt an implicit layer~\citep{DEQ-NIPS2019,IDL-aXiv2019} to replace deeply stacked explicit propagation layers.
+The implicit layer solves a fixed point equilibrium equation using root-finding methods and is equivalent to running infinite propagation steps~\citep{IGNN-NIPS2020,GIND-ICML2022}.
+The obtained equilibrium can then be used as node representations, which contain information from infinite-hop neighbors.